 From the higher slopes you will have a wonderful view over most of Cape Town, False Bay and the Cape Flats.
 In the far distance you will be able to see the stunning Stellenbosch Mountain Range and on good clear days you will up the Atlantic Coast too.

 Kirstenbosch is renowned for its floral beauty.
 The plants grown in these botanical gardens are all indigenous.
 You will marvel at the wonders of Nature in this park.
 It is here where you can admire all kinds of fynbos, like the coastal fynbos or sea lavender here in my picture.

 The fynbos (fine bush) indigenous plants grow only in the South African Cape Region and therefore constitute one of the six Floral Kingdoms in the world.

 Even though the Cape Floral Kingdom is the smallest on the globe with less than one percent of the earth’s surface, the Cape region houses the richest floral kingdom in the world with over 9000 plant species.

-The Botanical Gardens in Cape Town are the oldest in South Africa.
-They were founded in 1913, but with its early beginnings in late 17th century.
+The Botanical Gardens in Cape Town are the oldest in South Africa celebrated the 100 years anniversary in 2013.
+The gardens were first founded in 1913, but with its early beginnings dating back even further to the late 17th century.

 Parts of an almond and bramble hedge which was planted in 1660 by Jan van Riebeeck and his men still can be found here.
 This hedge marked then the boundary of the first settlement at the Cape.